 I firmly believe that the women (and, indeed the men) of the eleventh century were similar to us in all the essentials of what it is to be human and they certainly didn't live from headline to headline.
 Battles, even in those times, were few and far between and in the intervening days people didn't just sit around waiting to be 'history'.
-For me it's really important to think about those long hours, days and weeks of 'normal' life.
+For me, it's really important to think about those long hours, days and weeks of 'normal' life.
 The three heroines of my books were all educated young woman, brought up at the heart of powerful courts.
-They would have understood the problems facing their husbands and would be a logical person to talk them over with.
+They would have understood the problems facing their husbands and would be the logical people to talk them over with.

 These were not women to underestimate, however little we may know about them, so who were they?

-was the only daughter of the powerful Earl of central England and became Queen of Wales at the age of 14.
+Edyth, the heroine of The Chosen Queen, was the only daughter of the powerful Earl of central England and became Queen of Wales at the age of 14.
 She reigned for 9 years and gave birth to 3 heirs before losing her husband to the English and returning to her homeland.
 Back there, still only 23, she was the only woman powerful enough to help Harold join North and South to make England strong enough to resist invaders.
 Edyth was carrying Harold's son when he died on Hastings field and had history been the turn of a sword different, she could have been the mother of a line of kings stretching who knows how far.

-(out later this year), was a fiery and elegant Princess of Kiev.
+Elizaveta, the heroine of The Constant Queen, was a fiery and elegant Princess of Kiev.
 Born of royal Rus blood on her father's side and Scandinavian on her mother's, she was brought up to be a ruler.
 Having won the heart of Harald of Norway when he was exiled to her father's highly influential court, she was at his side both when he reclaimed his own country and when he set sail to conquer England.
 A woman of drive and energy, she fuelled her husband's ambitions and, with a network of sisters in all the royal courts of Europe, could have made England a highly cosmopolitan queen.